+3.81.
+Sick Leave. -- An accrued benefit of paid time off for illnesses, injuries and other health related circumstances as specified by this rule.

 3.82.
-Sick Leave. -- An earned employee benefit of paid time off as specified by this rule for illnesses, injuries and other circumstances.

-3.83.
-Suspension. -- Disciplinary action taken by an agency to temporarily relieve an employee of his or her duties and place the employee in unpaid status.
+Suspension. -- Action taken by an agency to temporarily relieve an employee of his or her duties and place the employee in unpaid status.
+There are two (2) types of suspension: